vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain-in-bulk.md

 $ vtexplain --schema-file schema.sql --vschema-file vschema.json --shards 4 --sql-file queries_for_vtexplain.txt
 ```

-## 5. Add your SQL schema to the output file
+## 5. Add your SQL Schema to the Output File

 Add your proposed SQL schema to the file created by the script (e.g. schema.sql).
 The following is an example SQL schema: